 If a parent/guardian/caretaker needs child care, the program can provide financial assistance.
 Persons must apply and be able to act on their own behalf.
 The family and the child must live in Kansas.
 They must provide all income information, identity verification for all adults and proof of citizenship and birthdate for all children for whom assistance is requested.
 If parents are absent from the home, the one in the home must work with Child Support Enforcement.

 The child must be under age 13.
 If a child age 13-18 cannot provide self-care, they may qualify for assistance in certain cases.
 Staff consider both physical and mental self-care skills.
 If a court oversees the child, he may qualify for assistance.

 Families must not have more than ten thousand dollars ($10,000) of countable resources.
 Your worker will review what assets you have.
 Some resources are not counted, such as:

 - the home in which the family lives

 Staff will consider the monthly income for each family member.
 The income includes wages before taxes and child support.
 Staff do not count some income.
 Examples include SSI and Student Loans.

 If the family’s income meets program standards, they may qualify for child care assistance.
 Families use this assistance towards the cost of the care from their chosen child care provider.
 Most families must pay part of the child care costs.
 Assistance amounts vary by family based on individual case circumstances.

-Maximum monthly income guidelines are as follows:
+Maximum monthly income guidelines when a person first applies are as follows: